Falcon Crest: Cast and characters

-At the center of the action is Angela Channing (Jane Wyman), a corrupt, tyrannical matriarch who rules the Falcon Crest vineyards with an iron fist.
+At the center of the action is Angela Channing (Jane Wyman), an overbearing, tyrannical matriarch who rules the Falcon Crest vineyards with an iron fist.
 When her brother Jason Gioberti (Harry Townes) dies from a fall in the winery, his son Chase Gioberti (Robert Foxworth) arrives to claim his inherited portion of Falcon Crest.
 The rivalry between Angela and Chase — whom Angela sees as an interloper — sets the tone for much of the series.

 Surrounding Angela are her daughters, Julia (Abby Dalton) and Emma (Margaret Ladd), and her lazy playboy grandson, Lance Cumson (Lorenzo Lamas), who aids her in her battles against Chase.
 Julia is chief winemaker, though often feels oppressed by her domineering mother.
 Kind-natured Emma does not work in the family business, but is emotionally troubled.
 Julia's son Lance loves money and yearns for power, but lacks Angela's discipline and determination.
-Her ever-tightening grip on him eventually sends him to work for his grandfather's newspaper, The San Francisco Globe.
+Her ever-tightening grip on him eventually sends him to work for his grandfather's newspaper, The San Francisco Globe, although he soon returns to the fold.
 Aiding Angela in her quest for more power is her crooked lawyer, Phillip Erikson (Mel Ferrer), who would later become her second husband.

 Chase's wife Maggie (Susan Sullivan) is a freelance writer who later works at The New Globe newspaper; their grown son Cole (William R. Moses) works at the winery with Chase, and daughter Vickie (Jamie Rose, later Dana Sparks) is just finishing school.
 Eventually realizing that she would not gain control over Chase's land anytime soon, Angela hopes to enlarge her empire by forcing Lance into an arranged marriage with Melissa Agretti (briefly played by Delores Cantú, later by Ana Alicia), heiress to the much-coveted Agretti Vineyards.
 Scheming Melissa becomes embroiled in a love triangle with Lance and Cole, even marrying Lance while pregnant with Cole's child.

 In the second season, a true rival for Angela arrives in the form of conniving Richard Channing (David Selby), the illegitimate son of Angela's ex-husband Douglas Channing and Chase's mother.
 He inherits most of his father's shares in the family newspaper after Douglas dies, and uses his new wealth and power to seek retribution against both Angela and Chase for always treating him like an outcast.
-Richard crosses them at every turn and makes several attempts to wrest control of Falcon Crest.
+Richard crosses them at every turn and makes several attempts at gaining control of Falcon Crest.